ChessWorld.net - Play Online Chess

 What is castling in chess?

-Castling is a special move that allows the king to move two squares toward a rook, then the rook moves to the square the king crossed.
+Castling is a special move where the king moves two squares toward a rook and the rook moves to the square next to the king.

 When is castling not allowed?

-Castling is not allowed if the king or rook has moved, if there are pieces between them, if the king is in check, or if the king moves through or into check.
+You cannot castle if the king or that rook has moved, if pieces are between them, if the king is in check, if the king would move through check, or if the king would end up in check.

 Can you castle on both sides?